BestTimesToVisit.com Logo

 activity

 See Ghent from a different perspective on a leisurely canal cruise.
-Glide past historic guildhalls and under charming bridges, with guides often sharing local anecdotes and pointing out architectural details you might miss on foot.
-Opt for a smaller boat for a more intimate experience, especially during the shoulder seasons.
+Glide past historic guildhalls and under charming bridges, with guides often sharing local anecdotes and pointing out architectural details you might otherwise miss.
+Opt for an evening cruise for a magical, illuminated view.

 Best time: Apr-Oct